Ancient Ayurvedic Tips For Modern Day Men

-Although its roots can be traced back thousands of years, Ayurveda’s holistic principles are so relevant in today’s world.
-To some, Ayurveda seems exotic, mysterious and alluring, but in practise, it's less complicated.
+Although its roots can be traced back thousands of years, Ayurveda’s holistic principles are even more relevant in today’s world.
+To some, Ayurveda seems exotic, mysterious and alluring, but in practice, it's less complicated.
 Ayurveda is about aligning the mind, body and soul.
 One is not separate from the other, they are all interconnected.
 If one aspect is working less efficiently, it will directly impact the others.
 This is self-care with an ancient name.
 And by following this life system, we can live at our optimum health and well-being.

 Create Better Sleep Habits

 Sleep is one of the pillars of Ayurveda because it has a huge impact on our overall health and wellbeing.
 More often than not, we delay sleep for other ‘vital’ activities.
 Men today are working longer hours, being more involved in family life and trying to maintain a social life.
 Tiredness is our body’s natural way of telling us to rest more.
 Ignore it at your peril.
 Burn out is a given otherwise.

 According to the Ayurvedic clock, there are six four-hour periods of the day.
 Each one is characterised by a Dosha, an energy flow around our body (Kapha, Pitta, Vata).
 This means there are optimal times for sleeping, eating and exercising.
 Synchronising with our body’s natural circadian rhythms ensures better physical and mental health.
 Being jolted out of bed by a screeching alarm clock immediately creates a rise in cortisol.
 We start the day feeling stressed and on the back foot.
 This may come as a surprise, but our bodies naturally want to wake up earlier, even before 6am.
 The problem is that our natural tendency has been disrupted by caffeine, alcohol and poor sleep habits.